 Registration, Tuition, and Fees

 Registration occurs prior to the start of each semester, and students have a limited amount of time to adjust their schedule.
 Tuition charges are incurred upon registration, and the student is responsible to pay the balance due unless the charge is dropped within the refund period.
-In the Fall 2014 semester, tuition will be $2,306 per credit.
-Registration fees have yet to be set for the upcoming year, but will likely be approximately $322-$341 for the first credit taken and $30 for each additional credit.
+In the Fall 2014 semester, tuition is $2,306 per credit.
+Registration fees are $363 for the first credit taken and $31 for each additional credit.
 A technology use fee of approximately $101 is also assessed each semester.
 Admitted students will be provided detailed information about registration and our refund schedules.
+A two credit class taken in the fall of 2014 would cost $5,006 in tuition and fees, excluding books, late fees, and the recommended examining device.

 State Law Restrictions and Procedures